ajsdev/SQL-Editor/README.md

 # SQL-Editor
-Php SQL manager for websites
+Php SQL manager for websites.
+Not done.